kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/08_Declaritive_vs_Imperative_Approaches/transcript.md

 That's why the declarative approach, is the recommended approach, when creating objects in production.
 I tend to use imperative commands mainly for experimenting with things.

+## Slide - change page

 There is actually a 3rd approach to kubernetes object management.
 This is a hybrid aproach where you use yaml files along with imperative commands.
-That's done by the -f flag to feed yamls to your imerative:
+That's done by using the -f flag to feed yamls to your imerative command.

+## VS code
+For example here's the hybrid approach to create objects:

 ```bash
 $ kubectl create -f configs/
 pod/pod-httpd created
 ```

+By the way, these yaml files are just copies of the yaml files that we used in the earlier hello-world videos.

 However if you run the command again it errors out as indicated by the exit code of 1: